 4. I’m having trouble reaching to wipe my butt!
 What can I do?

-This question is one many people are too afraid to ask.
+This is one of those embarrassing pregnancy questions many people are too afraid to ask.
 As your body expands for a baby, it can become difficult to reach to wipe your butt.

 And let’s be real and say that some people go into pregnancy having a little trouble being able to reach their booty.